Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 An integer field has the following properties in addition to the common [abstract integer field](#abstract-integer-field) settings:

 * **aggregateFor** - Aggregate field: one-to-many target alias and field name (syntax: `views#amount`) which causes the generator creating special methods for aggregation.
+More information can be found in [this article](http://doctrine-orm.readthedocs.io/en/latest/cookbook/aggregate-fields.html).
 * **maxValue** - Maximum value.
 If set to a value other than `0` then a validator will enforce this constraint on client and server side.
 * **minValue** - Minimum value.
 If set to a value other than `0` then a validator will enforce this constraint on client and server side.
 * **percentage** - A boolean specifying whether this field represents a percentage value or not.
 Default value is `false`.